chiyodad/cbeams.github.io/_drafts/epoch.md

 Ideally, a shortlink would communicate something about the content to which it refers.
 This might be a shortened version of a title or a number representing the order in which it was posted.
 Centralized services tend by default to output shortlink IDs that look like random strings or hash values, communicating little to nothing about the nature of the content.
 Because we're designing at a personal scale, we should be able to do better than that.

 #### 6. Future-proof
-This one is hard to define, but roughly it means I don't want make a short-sighted decision about my shortlink ID scheme now only to regret it later.
-I'll put a pin in this for now and come back to it by example below.
+Taking a long and optimistic view, I might be caring for this site and its content for many years to come.
+That may mean moving to better (or better maintained) platforms over time, and that means that simplicity and portability are key.
+"Future-proof" is by nature hard to define, but roughly it means I don't want make an expedient decision about my shortlink scheme now only to regret it later.

 ### The options
-Here are the ID scheme options that I thought through.
+Here are the shortlink ID scheme options that I thought through.
 I'm sure it's an incomplete list.

 #### 1. Simple counter
-The seemingly simplest approach for an ID scheme would be to start from 1 and increment the ID for each new page we create.
+The seemingly simplest approach for an ID scheme would be to start from 1 and increment the ID for each new page created.
 This approach is attractive for a few reasons, but there are serious enough issues as to disqualify it for my purposes.

  - **It basically requires a database**.
 To implement this, a script would have to be written to search all files for `alias:` entries, sort to find the highest ID value among them, then return that value incremented by one.
 If you think about it, this approach is really just creating a poor man's database from textfiles on a filesystem.
 Among other problems, this means you have to have access to all those files along with the correct tools in order to create an ID.
 That might be a constraint too far at some point in the future.